JetBrains/intellij-structural-search-for-kotlin/readme.md

 ### Variable declarations

 The `val` and `var` keywords aren’t taken into account by default.
 Type reference and initializer are optional.
-The following pattern:
+The following template:

 ```kotlin
 val $x$: Int